Chipperfield's Circus: Jimmy Chipperfield

 Jimmy Chipperfield, "James Seaton Methuen Chipperfield" (1912–1990), was born while Chipperfield's Circus was touring.
 His family owned and performed in the family Circus as clowns, acrobats and the animal trainers.
 Jimmy learned all the trades of the Circus.
 Jimmy married Rosie Purchase (1912–2006) in the early 1930s.
 Rosie's family had a traveling menagerie show of wild animals.
 After Rosie's father was killed by one of his lions, Jimmy took over the Purchase's show and merged it with the Chipperfield Circus.
 He took the circus on local and oversea tours.
 Jimmy began a bear wrestling show.
 The second world war closed down Jimmy's show.
 Jimmy signed up to be a fighter pilot for the RAF.
 After the war he put the show back together and made it bigger and made it shine.
 By April 1946, the Chipperfield circus had returned to touring the UK.
 In 1955, Jimmy broke away from the family circus and after a brief time farming and managing other shows, he and daughter Mary began providing animals for film work.

 In the 1960s, he started making a career in "drive-through" safari parks.
 In 1966, he opened the Longleat Safari Park.
 In 1967, Jimmy opened the Johannesburg Lion Park, the third lion park in the world.
 Chipperfield had Larenty circus family manage the park.
 Jimmy opened the Windsor Safari Park in Windsor, Berkshire in 1969.
 In 1970, he helped to establish the Woburn Safari Park with John Russell, 13th Duke of Bedford and also a park in Stirling, Scotland, the Blair Drummond Safari Park at the Blair Drummond House.
 In 1971 he helped open the Knowsley Safari Park Jimmy Chipperfield and Annabel Lambton opened the Lambton Lion Park at Lambton Castle in July 1972, closed in 1980.
 Jimmy opened his West Midland Safari Park on 17 April 1973.
-The Windsor park closed in 1992 and lions there were moved to the West Midlands Safari Park.
+The Windsor park closed in 1992 and lions there were moved to the West Midland Safari Park.
 According to his autobiography, "My Wild Life", he pioneered the entire idea and among his first groups of animals was the lions featured in Born Free.

 Jimmy provided and trained pets and circus animals for Hollywood movies, like Walt Disney.

 Jimmy Chipperfield was a subject of the This Is Your Life in 1961, and a photograph of him with Eamonn Andrews is featured in the collage of photographs on the first edition dust jacket of his autobiography.
 In 1979 Jimmy open a show called Circus World that toured and set up in the Great Yarmouth Hippodrome.

 All four of the Chipperfield siblings, Dick, Jimmy, Marjorie and John who were responsible for the circus's greatest successes are deceased: Marjorie died 1975, John died in 1978 and Jimmy died in 1990.